ChrisWhealy/DistributedSystemNotes/Lecture 10.md

 Fault models are nested in the same way as fault categories.

-In general, the easiest faults to tolerate are the ones in the centre of the diagram, and as we move outwards, fault model implementation become more and more complicated, simply because more and more bad things can happen.
+In general, the easiest faults to tolerate are the ones in the centre of the diagram, and as we move outwards, fault model implementation become more and more complicated, simply because a greater number and type of bad things can happen.

 In this class, we will be looking mostly at the Omission Model.
-This will still be hard to implement however because there are still plenty of bad things that can go wrong!
+This will still be hard to implement, however, because there are still plenty of things that can go wrong!

 ## The Two Generals Problem